Washing Machine Buying Guides

 Quite simple really, like many machines these days, they are produced to a price so you can buy a nice cheap washing machine or washer dryer.
 Only trouble is that the initial low price comes at a longer term cost.

 How it's done is by reducing the bearing quality and size and, importantly, the quality of the bearing's water seal.
 If water gets past that then it's only a matter of time before the bearings fail.
+But it is also critical to keep in mind that bearings are a wear and tear item in that, they will wear out eventually on all machines wihout any doubt whatsoever, all that is debatable is the length of time that they might last and that will be determined largely by the level of use the machine is given in most instances coupled with the general quality of them.

 Just look at the picture above.
 It shows bearings on the left fitted to a circa 1990-3 AEG (a real German one, not the current Italian or whatever ones) 1200rpm washer.
 As you can see they're pretty chunky affairs with the front bearing, which takes a large degree of the strain, being bigger than the rear bearing.
 Interestingly the rear bearing on the old machine, with the same spin speed, is larger than the new machine's front bearing and has a larger front bearing again.